varshneydevansh/FilterTube/docs/CONTENT_HIDING_PLAYBOOK.md

 - **Identity sources**
   - `injector.js` collaborator extraction from ytInitialData.
   - Expected handle/name hints are used to avoid picking the wrong collaborator.

+Mix cards:
+- Mix cards are treated as playlists (container items), but they are not collaborations.
+Seed-artist text such as “A and more” must not be interpreted as channel collaborators.

 ## 5) Why 3-dot Blocking Could Still Fail to Recover UC ID